srid/purescript-book-sources/chapter6.md

 The user of this library has two options:

-- The user can opt in to partiality in a module by declaring an instance of the `Partial` type class in that module:
+- The user can opt in to partiality in a module (and all of that module's reverse depedencies!) by declaring an instance of the `Partial` type class in that module:

     ```haskell
     module Main where